|Adult and baby pelicans atop a fishing net.|

-Last night at the nightly Captain’s Club party we had an opportunity to meet several passengers, engaging in interesting conversation as usual.
+Last night at the nightly Captain’s Club party, we had an opportunity to meet several passengers, engaging in exciting conversation as usual.
 Toward the end of the two-hour party, we stumbled upon a woman that sent us reeling in awe of the coincidence.

 |Boulevard scene in Arica, Chile.|

-Here we are sailing around part of the South America continent and we met Marjorie who lives in a town nearby us (in our old lives) and attended the same church we attended in Victoria, Minnesota many moons ago.
+Here we are sailing around part of the South America continent, and we met Marjorie.
+She lives in a town nearby us (in our old lives) and attends the same church we attended in Victoria, Minnesota, many moons ago.

 |Arica is beautifully decorated for Christmas.|

-It was Father Bob who is still pastor at St. Victoria who married Tom and I one year after our civil ceremony after we’d had our former marriages annulled.
-Oh, my what a coincidence!
+Father Bob, who is still pastor at St. Victoria, married Tom and me one year after our civil ceremony after we’d had our former marriages annulled.
+Oh, my, what a coincidence!